ClementNerma/Rave/docs/master.md

 ### Conditional blocks

-Conditions blocks run a set of instructions only if a condition is met.
-The most common block uses the `if` keyword and runs the provided instructions if the condition we write in it is not a nil value.
+Conditionial blocks run a set of instructions only if a condition is met.
+The most common conditional block uses the `if` keyword and runs the provided instructions if the condition we write in it is not a nil value.
 Here is an example:

 ```sn
 if 2 + 2 == 4 {